aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ![](images/mock-app-list-page.png){: class="screencap" style="max-height:500px; float:none;"}

-Since you have not connected your app to a cloud backend enabled yet, the app only lists items that are loaded statically in *ListTab* module with `getItems()` method.
+Since you have not connected your app to a cloud backend yet, the app only lists items that are loaded statically in *ListTab* module with `getItems()` method.

 In Step 3, you will switch this method to work with AWS AppSync.

 ### Adding a Modal for Task Editing